 This increased demand has placed huge operational pressures on the Department for Work and Pensions (DWP).
 Initially, UC came under criticism from new claimants regarding the length of time they had to wait to verify their identity by telephone.

 In response, the DWP acted to adapt services and to reallocate resources in order both to meet new demand and to facilitate social distancing.
-This included redeploying nearly 10,000 staff within the DWP and from other Government departments to assist with the processing of new claims.
-As a result, the DWP has reported that 96% of new UC claims during the assessment period covering 9 April received their full first payment on time, which it was noted, was an improvement on the figure of 88% of payment timeliness in March 2020.
+This included redeploying nearly 10,000 staff within the DWP and from other Government departments to assist with processing new claims.
+As a result, the DWP reported that 96% of new UC claims during the assessment period covering 9 April received their full first payment on time, which it was noted, was an improvement on the figure of 88% of payment timeliness in March 2020.

-Subsequently, Universal Credit, and DWP staff in particular, have received praise from various quarters, including in recent reports from the Work and Pensions Committee and the House of Lords Economic Affairs Committee.
+Subsequently, Universal Credit, and DWP staff in particular, have received praise from various quarters, including in reports from the Work and Pensions Committee and the House of Lords Economic Affairs Committee.
 It has been noted that the digital and automated structure of the benefit, combined with the temporary changes made by the DWP, has enabled the system to withstand a sudden increase in demand where legacy systems may have struggled.

 Changes made to Universal Credit